emptyrivers/Archivist/README.md

   - The new Init method is run.
   - Any previously open stores are opened.

 Re-registering a store type is generally not recommended, as you risk data loss and other errors.
 If you are using a store type in a shared archive which you expect to be registered multiple times (e.g. by independent custom code auras in WeakAuras), then it is recommended to only keep stores of that type open for the time that you need them to be open.
-Alternatively, design the Initialization routine such that it can broadcast the re-initialization, so that any store which was previously open can be re-obtained.
+Alternatively, design the Initialization routine such that it can broadcast the re-initialization, so that any system that was holding a reference to any open store can re-obtain that reference.

+## Performance

+Archivist stores data in a compressed format, to minimize load times.
+This means that to open an archive, Archivist must fully decompress the data.
+Depending on the level of compression, and the size before compression, this can potentially take a long time to do.

+To circumvent this, consider breaking your data into chunks (ideally into chunks that are meaningful for your code, and not arbitrarily based on data size), and archiving each piece in its own store, if you believe that your archive will contain a large amount of data.
+The `Check` verb is provided as a cheap way to check if a given storeID exists in the archive.

 ## Full API List